-Salmonella outbreak sickens nearly 300 in US (Update 2)October 9th, 2013 by Kerry Sheridan in Diseases, Conditions, Syndromes /
+Salmonella outbreak sickens nearly 300 in US (Update 2)October 9, 2013 by Kerry Sheridan in Medicine & Health / Diseases, Conditions, Syndromes

 A salmonella outbreak in raw chicken has sickened nearly 300 people in the United States, officials said Wednesday as consumer advocates warned the federal shutdown was hampering a government response.

 The 278 illnesses in 18 states were believed to be linked to raw chicken from three Foster Farms locations in California, according to the Food Safety and Inspection Service.

 "The outbreak is still ongoing, and therefore our investigation is still ongoing," an FSIS spokesman told AFP, noting that 135 inspectors were on duty responding to the outbreak despite the government shutdown.

 "The only folks that were furloughed were back at our headquarters."